JOURNAL OF A COFFIN DODGER CHAPTER A

 Because my overexcited imagination generates scenarios in which law enforcement officers visit me at my house.
 Conceptualisations littered with nerve-wracking 'what ifs....'

-But did I expect those jangled nerves to torture my sleep into a twitching, groaning companion?
+But did I expect jangled nerves to torture my sleep into a twitching, groaning companion?
 Nah!
 I never gave it a thought until I retired.

 Therefore, now unburdened by the distractions of work, my mind receives the undimmed light of conscience.